Key Takeaway

-Semaglutide is not approved for use during pregnancy, and manufacturers recommend stopping it at least two months before attempting to conceive.
-However, the weight loss semaglutide provides may actually improve fertility outcomes for patients with obesity-related reproductive challenges.
+Semaglutide isn't approved for use during pregnancy, and manufacturers recommend stopping it at least two months before attempting to conceive.
+But the weight loss semaglutide provides may actually improve fertility outcomes for patients with obesity-related reproductive challenges.
 The relationship between semaglutide and fertility is nuanced and depends on your individual situation.

 As GLP-1 medications become more widely prescribed for weight management, questions about their impact on reproductive health have increased significantly.
 This is especially relevant for women of childbearing age, who represent a large portion of patients seeking weight loss treatment.